TibertFrederik/RNA-seq-data-browsing/README.md

 - [x] If model was adjusted during intial differential expression analysis, remove replaceable variable: `DESeq2object$replaceable <- NULL`

 ### Prerequisites for running the app on Ucloud: ###
-- Have R with packages listed in the app.R script installed in a Drive names "Software" in the Group project.
+- Have R with packages listed in the app.R script installed in a Drive named "Software" in your Group project.
 - Make a folder such as /Software/Shiny_RNAseq and place the app.R script here.
 - Make a folder named data and place it in /Software.
 - Place all DESeq2 objects with data to be shared in the /data folder